 Rectal bleeding in small children should be taken seriously.
 Some children may require admission to the hospital and evaluation by a surgeon.

 Intussusception: This condition occurs when the bowel folds in upon itself.
 It is the most common cause of intestinal obstruction and rectal bleeding in children up to 36 months years.
-About 60% of cases occur within the first year of life.
+A majority of cases occur within the first year of life.

 The three cardinal symptoms are:

 However, these are not always present.
 Admission to the hospital is warranted because observation, further imaging tests, and surgery may be required.

 - Is It Okay to Take a Stool Softener Every Day?